 In addition to the prize, the following items are on the table:

-5. A bowl of circles cut out of dud pictures
+5. bowl of circles cut out of dud pictures

-Guests look at the items spread out on the table, but do not touch.
-They write down their guess of quantities numbered 1 through 5 or whatever.
+Guests can look at the items, but not touch.
+They write down their guess of quantities for each item.
 When the number or quantity of the items is called out, players must note the extent to which they are off.
 For example, if someone guessed 290 photo-split peelings and there were 298, they write down 8.
 The person with the lowest total is the winner.

 Prizes are a wonderful touch to a workshop.
-By using Creative Memories consumable products as prizes, we increase our profitability, and introduce new products!
+By using consumable products as prizes, you increase your profitability, and introduce new products!

 Free workshop certificate